Article

-Post-COVID-19 condition or syndrome, defined as persistent symptoms that continue for more than 12 weeks following the initial infection with severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), can affect individuals of all ages.
-A less severe variant is usually seen in children and adolescents, but persistent cardiopulmonary symptoms, such as chronic fatigue, dyspnea, headache, and cardiac palpitations, are common in these age groups.
-In this study, the authors from Germany used phase-resolved functional lung (PREFUL) magnetic resonance imaging (MRI) to investigate pulmonary dysfunction in pediatric post-COVID syndrome.
-The authors postulated that the lung function of children and adolescents with post-COVID syndrome is different from that of healthy children and that PREFUL MRI characteristics are correlated with the clinical manifestations of post-COVID syndrome.
+Post-acute COVID-19 condition or syndrome (PACS), defined as persistent symptoms that persist for more than 12 weeks following the initial infection with severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), can affect individuals of all ages.
+Children and adolescents commonly have less severe variants, but persistent cardiopulmonary symptoms, such as chronic fatigue, dyspnea, headache, and cardiac palpitations, are reported in these age groups.
+In this study, German authors utilized phase-resolved functional lung (PREFUL) magnetic resonance imaging (MRI) to investigate pulmonary dysfunction in pediatric post-COVID syndrome.
+The authors stated that the lung function in children and adolescents with PACS differs from that of healthy children and that characteristics of the PREFUL MRI scan are correlated with the clinical manifestations of post-COVID syndrome.

-Previous pulmonary imaging studies with dynamic contrast-enhanced MRI or computerized tomography (CT) in adults with post-COVID syndrome identified various perfusion alterations.
-Because of radiation exposure and the necessity for an intravenous contrast agent, CT is not used as a standard diagnostic tool in children suspected of having post-COVID syndrome.
-Therefore, the objective measures available for assessing pulmonary alterations in cases of pediatric post-COVID syndrome are limited.
+Previous pulmonary imaging studies that utilized dynamic contrast-enhanced MRI or computerized tomography (CT) in adults with PACS identified various alterations of perfusion.
+Because of radiation exposure and the necessity for an intravenous contrast agent, CT is not used as a standard diagnostic tool in children suspected of having PACS.
+Therefore, objective measures for assessing pulmonary alterations in cases of pediatric PACS are limited.
 Phase-resolved functional lung (PREFUL) MRI is a contrast agent-free and radiation-free imaging modality performed during free breathing, which allows quantification of static and dynamic regional ventilation and perfusion parameters in chronic pulmonary diseases.

-It should be noted that some prior studies used alternative MRI methods, such as inhaled hyperpolarized xenon 129 (129Xe) MRI, to investigate gas exchange in adult patients diagnosed with post-COVID syndrome.
-The results revealed a lower pulmonary red blood cell-to-alveolar tissue barrier ratio in both post-hospitalized and non-hospitalized post-COVID participants, suggesting abnormal oxygen and carbon dioxide gas exchange.
+A prior study that utilized an alternative MRI method, inhaled hyperpolarized xenon 129 (129Xe) MRI, to investigate gas exchange in adult patients diagnosed with PACS, revealed a lower pulmonary red blood cell-to-alveolar tissue barrier ratio in both groups of participants, those hospitalized and non-hospitalized during acute COVID-19, suggesting abnormal oxygen and carbon dioxide gas exchange.
 The complementarity of these imaging modalities suggests that a multimodal approach may provide further pathophysiologic insights. https://discovermednews.com/long-covid-patients-have-abnormal-gas-exchange-measured-by-129xe-mri-red-blood-cells-to-alveolar-tissue-barrier-ratio/

 About the study

-This study was conducted in children and adolescents with post-COVID syndrome and age and sex-matched healthy control participants with similar infection history and vaccination status.
-Inclusion criteria for the consecutively enrolled group with post-COVID syndrome were: age less than 18 years, confirmed SARS-CoV-2 infection, symptoms persisting for at least 12 weeks following SARS-CoV-2 infection, and normal electrocardiographic examination.
+The study was conducted in children and adolescents with PACS and age and sex-matched healthy control participants with similar infection history and vaccination status.
+Inclusion criteria for the consecutively enrolled group with PACS were: age less than 18 years, confirmed SARS-CoV-2 infection, symptoms persisting for at least 12 weeks following COVID-19, and normal electrocardiographic results.
 Inclusion criteria for the healthy control group were normal electrocardiographic and clinical examinations and spirometry findings.
-Exclusion criteria were acute SARS-CoV-2 infection, pregnancy, smoking history, cardiopulmonary or other critical diseases, the use of lung medication, and contraindications to MRI.
+Exclusion criteria were: acute SARS-CoV-2 infection, pregnancy, smoking history, cardiopulmonary or other critical diseases, the use of lung medication, and contraindications to MRI.

-All participants in the current study underwent lung MRI, pulmonary function testing, physical examination, and symptom assessment through anamnesis interviews on the same day.
-Pulmonary function was determined by measuring the predicted values for forced expiratory volume in 1 second and forced vital capacity according to the recommendations of the American Thoracic Society.
-Symptom severity and functional disability were assessed by the Bell score.
+All participants underwent phase-resolved functional lung (PREFUL) MRI, pulmonary function testing, physical examination, and symptom assessment through anamnesis interviews on the same day of the MRI scan.
+Pulmonary function was tested by measuring the predicted values for forced expiratory volume in 1 second and forced vital capacity according to the recommendations of the American Thoracic Society.
+The Bell score was used to assess symptom severity and functional disability.

-PREFUL MRI parameters, such as regional ventilation, flow-volume loop correlation metric, quantified perfusion, ventilation and perfusion defect percentages, and ventilation-perfusion ratios, were compared between post-COVID participants and controls.
+PREFUL MRI parameters, such as regional ventilation, flow-volume loop correlation metric, quantified perfusion, ventilation and perfusion defect percentages, and ventilation-perfusion ratios, were compared between participants with PACS and healthy controls.

 Results

-In all participants with post-COVID syndrome, the triad of symptoms that included fatigue, reduced physical capacity, and shortness of breath emerged as the most prevalent (59%).
-Among female participants, fatigue, decreased physical capacity, and sleep disorders or concentration difficulties were the most common symptoms (reported by 53%).
+The triad of symptoms, fatigue, reduced physical capacity, and shortness of breath emerged as the most prevalent (59%) in all participants with PACS.
+Interestingly, fatigue, decreased physical capacity, and sleep disorders or concentration difficulties were the most common symptoms (reported by 53%) among female participants with PACS.

-A subgroup of 21 post-COVID participants (14 males and 7 females) had cardiopulmonary symptoms, such as reduced physical capacity, and at least one lung symptom, such as shortness of breath, dyspnea, or bronchial hypersensitivity.
+A subgroup of 21 patients with PACS (14 males and 7 females) presented with cardiopulmonary symptoms, such as reduced physical capacity, and at least one lung symptom, such as shortness of breath, dyspnea, or bronchial hypersensitivity.

-Pulmonary function testing showed normal results in all participants.
+Pulmonary function testing results were normal in all participants.

-Researchers also analyzed the potential correlation between PREFUL MRI parameters, pulmonary function testing, fatigue severity, and cardiopulmonary measures.
-There was no correlation between ventilation or perfusion PREFUL parameters and pulmonary function tests in children and adolescents with post-COVID syndrome.
-However, there were correlations between a greater lung perfusion and a greater severity of chronic fatigue and between a higher ventilation-perfusion mismatch (exclusive perfusion defect) and increased heart rate.
+Analysis of the potential correlation between PREFUL MRI parameters, pulmonary function testing, fatigue severity, and cardiopulmonary measures revealed that ventilation or perfusion PREFUL MRI parameters did not correlate with pulmonary function tests in children and adolescents with PACS.
+However, there was a correlation between a higher ventilation-perfusion mismatch (exclusive perfusion defect) and increased heart rate.

 Images show coronal sections of phase-resolved functional lung MRI defect maps in (A) a 17-year-old male participant with post-COVID-19 condition and cardiopulmonary symptoms with a ventilation defect percentage of 17%, a perfusion defect percentage of 16%, a ventilation/perfusion (V/Q) match healthy percentage of 64%, and a V/Q mismatch defect of 3%.
 (B) a healthy control participant, with a ventilation defect percentage of 9%, a perfusion defect percentage of 5%, a V/Q match healthy percentage of 86%, and no V/Q mismatch defect.